Music History: October 1st:

 1947 Rob Davis (lead guitarist for Mud) is born in Carshalton, Surrey, England.

 1947 Mariska Veres (lead singer for Shocking Blue) is born in The Hague, Netherlands.

 1945 Soul singer Donny Hathaway is born in Chicago, Illinois, but would be raised by his grandmother in St. Louis, Missouri.

-1944 Pop singer Barbara Parritt (of The Toys) is born in Wilmington, North Carolina.
+1944 Barbara Parritt of The Toys is born in Wilmington, North Carolina.

 1943 Jerry Martini (saxophonist for Sly and the Family Stone) is born in Denver, Colorado.